PRAYERS OF REQUEST

 received; praising and worshiping the Lord; just plain enjoying his

 loving company.
 This article is clearly about prayers of request, but the article, “Mature prayer” follows this one and gets into the deeper side of prayer and its potential for stronger faith.
-For a quick overview of the many other faith and belief building options, that are actually available to us, please see the article, “How to believe in God”.

 But getting back to the point, we